Timeline of events associated with Anonymous: Release of Westboro Baptist Church Personal Information

 Anonymous re-posted the names, addresses, and emails of the prominent members of the Westboro Baptist Church on December 16, 2012, due to announced plans to picket the funerals of the victims of the Sandy Hook Elementary School shooting, followed by saying that God would protect their site.
 They also caused several DDOS attacks on the site itself, hacked the social media accounts of the members involved, and started a whitehouse.org petition to get the Church legally branded as a Hate Group.

+2012 Cleveland police shooting incident

+In December 2012, Cleveland police fired 137 rounds at a car, killing its two occupants.
+Anonymous responded in April 2013 by releasing the personal information of the officers involved.
+12 officers were later fired or disciplined for their role in the shooting, although criminal charges are still being considered by a grand jury.

 2013

 Steubenville rape case

 In early 2013, the group released an incriminating video, photographs and tweets from the Steubenville High School football team allegedly involved in a gang rape of an underage girl in rural Ohio.
 They also released a number of e-mails and photos hacked from the e-mail account of one of the football programs boosters, whom they alleged to have helped cover up the case.